 Personally though I can't justify it to myself.
 I can't not think of Alan Kurdi, and all the other people murdered by the EU's immigration policies.
 I look at Greece and see the Troika doing to the Greeks what the English did to us during the Great Potato Blight of the 1840s, killing people with the ruthless application of Free market economics to ineptly fix a problem created by free market.
 Seriously, what they've done in Greece is disgusting, its imperialism pure and simple and I've no wish to be a part of it.
 That hasn't quite gone down here but at some point should we ever attempt to break in earnest with austerity, it will.

-You can say that my position with regards to the UK's position in the EU is abstract or idealistic but I don't see reforming the EU from within as a viable option, Syriza tried that one and got kurb-stomped for their efforts.
+You can say that my position with regards to Brexit is abstract or idealistic but I don't see reforming the EU from within as a viable option, Syriza tried that one and got kurb-stomped for their efforts.

 So, stay / go, either way its not a great choice and either way the real fights are still to be had.
 It didn't have to be like this, it could have been a party.
 Again getting back to my initial point in this post, looking at the way the debate around the Scottish referendum went I can't help but think of how different it might have been.
 Anyway, in spite of the class-baiting scare mongering in the popular press, its been a foregone conclusion since the start, we're definitely not leaving the EU, the vote will go to the Stay option, though probably by a slimmer margin than expected at the outset of the campaign.
 None of this bodes particularly well for the future.